ShiveshM/GolemFlavor/docs/source/statistics.rst

 mixing matrix :math:`U`, in such a way that any valid combination of the mixing angles can be mapped into a unitary matrix.
-The ideal and most ignorant choice of prior here is one in which there is no distinction among the three neutrino flavours, compatible with the hypothesis of *neutrino mixing anarchy*, which is the hypothesis that :math:`U` can be described as a result of random draws from an unbiased distribution of unitary :math:`3\times3` matrices [11]_, [12]_, [13]_, [14]_.
+The ideal and most ignorant choice of prior here is one in which there is no distinction among the three neutrino flavors, compatible with the hypothesis of *neutrino mixing anarchy*, which is the hypothesis that :math:`U` can be described as a result of random draws from an unbiased distribution of unitary :math:`3\times3` matrices [11]_, [12]_, [13]_, [14]_.
 Simply using a flat prior on the mixing angles however, does